Watch PhD researcher Dana Thompson, below, describe her route into battery technology research and the recycling of batteries.

 Like to gain experience working with battery researchers?

-Each year, our Faraday Undergraduate Student Experiences (FUSE) programme provides 32 undergraduate students the opportunity to take an 8-week paid internship in one of our partner universities.
+In 2019 our Faraday Undergraduate Student Experiences (FUSE) programme is providing 32 undergraduate students the opportunity to take an 8-week paid internship in one of our partner universities.
 Working alongside a supervisor, students have access to other research scientists and unique facilities as well as the chance to participate in hands-on energy storage research activities.
 At the end of the programme, each intern prepares a poster covering their research project to present at a session of a Faraday Institution community research meeting.

 Click here for a list of 2019 summer internship research topics.

 Of the 16 2018 summer interns, three went on to become Faraday Institution PhD researchers and two are conducting battery research in industry.
 As of July 2019, all but one of the rest are still completing their undergraduate degrees or have just graduated.

 Black and ethnic minorities, women, and other groups are significantly under-represented in STEM careers.
 What might the UK accomplish if our scientific and engineering workforce drew equally from our population?
 We take positive steps to engage all groups of undergraduates, through programming that is innovative and inclusive.

 To find out more, why not join us at an event?
 We will post future dates here as we finalise them.